nmfrankel/RegentScores/README.md

+# PROJECT IN PROGRESS

 # RegentScores

-A web-app built for my high-school to post students regent online where parents/students can view them right away.
+A web-app built for my high-school to post students regent scores online where parents/students can view them right away.

 Default admin user credentials
 Username: ``username``